Synology NAS devices are restricting the use of drives other than those approved by the company

 https://arstechnica.com/gadgets/2025/04/synology-could-bring-certified-drive-requirements-to-more-nas-devices/

-Certified HDDs are HDDs whose compatibility has been officially verified by Synology and are fully supported like genuine HDDs.
+Certified HDDs are HDDs whose compatibility has been officially verified by Synology and are fully supported just like genuine HDDs.
 However, according to Synology, 'features such as deduplication, lifespan analysis, and automatic firmware updates are only available on genuine HDDs.'

 The background to this specification change is Synology's shift to an 'integrated ecosystem.'
-Synology has previously implemented a similar policy for its enterprise-oriented XS Plus series and rack-mounted models, which have proven to provide high stability and improved support quality.
+Synology has previously implemented a similar policy for its enterprise-oriented XS Plus series and rackmount models, which have proven to provide high stability and improved support quality.
 Synology claims that by optimizing the hardware, software, and even drives in-house, it can improve the performance and security of the entire NAS.
-By expanding this to the Plus series, the company hopes to provide a safe and efficient usage environment for a wider range of users.
+By expanding this to the Plus series, the company hopes to provide a safe and efficient environment for a wider range of users.

-Synology has released a NAS that limits storage from other companies, but the vast majority of users on the Internet are saying they will switch from Synology to a NAS from another company - GIGAZINE
+Synology releases 'NAS that limits storage from other companies', but the overwhelming majority of users online say 'switch from Synology to other companies' NAS' - GIGAZINE

 in Hardware, Posted by log1i_yk